kamanphoebe/m2mKD/TRAIN-NAC.md

 ## Preparation phase

-The preparation phase is to train a teacher model from scratch.
+The preparation phase involves training a teacher model from scratch.

 The following commands used in this phase are similar to the [instructions](https://github.com/LeapLabTHU/Deep-Incubation/blob/master/TRAINING.md) provided by Deep Incubation.
 You may check it out for more details.